DavidYKay/pantry-angular/README.md

 ### step-7

 - Introduce the [$route] service which allows binding URLs for deep-linking with views
-  - Replace content of root controller PhonesCtrl with [$route] configuration
+  - Replace content of root controller RecipesCtrl with [$route] configuration
-  - Map `/phones' to PhoneListCtrl and partails/phones-list.html
+  - Map `/recipes' to RecipeListCtrl and partails/recipes-list.html
-  - Map `/phones/phone-id' to PhoneDetailCtrl and partails/phones-detail.html
+  - Map `/recipes/recipe-id' to RecipeDetailCtrl and partails/recipes-detail.html
   - Copy deep linking parameters to root controller `params` property for access in sub controllers
   - Replace content of index.html with [ng:view]
-- Create PhoneListCtrl view
+- Create RecipeListCtrl view
-  - Move code which fetches phones data into PhoneListCtrl
+  - Move code which fetches recipes data into RecipeListCtrl
-  - Move existing HTML from index.html to partials/phone-list.html
+  - Move existing HTML from index.html to partials/recipe-list.html
-- Create PhoneDetailsCtrl view
+- Create RecipeDetailsCtrl view
-  - Wire [$route] service to map `/phanes/phone-id` to map to this controller.
+  - Wire [$route] service to map `/phanes/recipe-id` to map to this controller.
-  - Empty PhoneDetailsCtrl
+  - Empty RecipeDetailsCtrl
   - Place holder partials/phane-details.html

 ### step-8

-- Fetch data for and render phone detail view
+- Fetch data for and render recipe detail view
-  - [$xhr] to fetch details for a specific phone
+  - [$xhr] to fetch details for a specific recipe
-  - template for the phone detailed view
+  - template for the recipe detailed view
 - CSS to make it look pretty
-- Detail data for phones in JSON format
+- Detail data for recipes in JSON format

 ### step-9